francesco-velluto/group15-se2/Retrospective/Retrospective.md

   - The main issue in estimation was caused by the fact we didn't estimate the time for code review.
   - We estimated more time than what we planned for the organization and planning of the sprint.
   - Some tasks were overestimated because we thought they would be more difficult than they actually were.
-  - We wrongly estimated the time to manage the new opened issue.

 - **What lessons did you learn (both positive and negative) in this sprint?**
   - We learned that we should estimate the time for code review.